 It’s evocative, emotive, inspiring and everything else in-between.
 Basically, music is the one thing that ties your video together.

 Do you want people to feel happy or sad when watching your video?
 Do you want them to feel positive about life?
 Or floaty and dreamy?
 Music is the way of setting the mood so the person watching knows how to feel without knowing how they’re feeling (if that makes sense).

 Music creates an emotion into what you’re trying to say.
 It creates this emotional connection between you and the viewer – that’s why I think it’s so important.
 If you want those acoustic road trip vibes then there’s a way of creating that emotion with the right travel videos music.

 When searching for songs in music libraries and subscription services, you can actually do it by mood.
 Want your video to be mysterious or sexy?
 There are moods for that!
 This makes it really easy finding the right background music that conveys the emotional message of your video.

 Another reason why finding the right track is so vital is video editing.
 When video editing, you should be editing to the beat.
 This is when each different shot or scene changes to the beat of the music.
 Slow music means longer changes, a quick tempo gives a very fast edit.

 Just another reason why music is so important!

 Finding copyright royalty free music for travel videos

 I was talking to a friend recently and she really wanted to find royalty free music for her latest YouTube video.
 The problem?
 She didn’t want to pay for anything.

-If you’re just starting out or you don’t make videos that often, this is a really good and free option.
-Obviously it being free is brilliant.
+I would say that if you’re just starting out or you don’t make videos that often, this is a really good and free option.
+Obviously it being free is the main thing here.